 Hello UUCC members and friends,

-I wish you all a warm and happy December and I look forward to seeing you on Zoom or in person soon!
+I hope you all have a healthy and happy February and I look forward to seeing you soon.